neozenith/poetry-pyinvoke-plugin/README.md

 ## Publishing

-To publish a new version,first bump the package version in `pyproject.toml` and commit your changes to the `main` branch (via pull request).
-Then in GitHub create a new release with the new version as the tag and name.
-You can use the handy auto release notes feature to populate the release description.
+To publish a new version create a release from `main` (after pull request).